Community Ecology & Macroecology (BISC 830) -- Fall 2021

 Course email list: bisc-830[at]sfu.ca

-Week of September 6:
+Week starting September 4:

-Introdctions, find time to meet, Economist readings for next week, Book chapter, brief overview of assigments ( ND + DG) ppt
+We will meet on Thursday 1:00 pm 7th September to: figure out a convenient time to meet, make introductions, introduce, Economist & book chapter readings for next week, & brief overview of assignments ( ND + DG) ppt

 Sexual Selection in Birds, Economist